Manny Pacquiao had a better career than Floyd Mayweather, according to one of the best middleweights to lace up a pair of gloves.

 Former world champion Julian Williams then joined the conversation.
 He went a little further than Ellerbe.

 “I don’t care what anyone says.
-Whoever says they rather have Manny’s career over Floyd’s is telling a got damn lie.
+Whoever says they rather have Manny’s career over Floyd’s is telling a lie.
 I’m done!”

-Ellerbe responded: “Bruh, you nailed it, s— is crazy, foreal!”
+Ellerbe responded: “Bruh, you nailed it.
+It is crazy, foreal!”

 At 50-0 and without ever looking likely to be well-beaten in any of his fights, it’s hard to argue with the fact Mayweather has the best record of his generation.

-Mayweather defeated 21 world champions in those 50 victories.
-And even though Pacquiao did go one better than that, those seven losses are hard to overlook.
+Mayweather defeated over twenty world champions in those 50 victories.
+And even though Pacquiao went close to that, those eight losses are hard to overlook.

 The inclusion of Mayweather’s one-sided 2015 triumph over Pacquiao puts the ball further in his court.
-But the argument may never be settled.
+However, the argument may never be settled.